TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TSFE/Index.rst

 As the name implies: A responsibility of TSFE is page rendering.
 It also handles reading from and writing to the page cache.
-For more details it is best to look in the source code.
+For more details it is best to look into the source code.

 There are several contexts in which the term TSFE is used:

-1. PHP: It is passed as request attribute :ref:`frontend.controller <typo3-request-attribute-frontend-controller>`
+*   PHP: It is passed as request attribute :ref:`frontend.controller <typo3-request-attribute-frontend-controller>`
-2. PHP: It was and is available as global array :php:`$GLOBALS['TSFE']` in PHP.
+*   PHP: It was and is available as global array :php:`$GLOBALS['TSFE']` in PHP.
-3. TypoScript: TypoScript function :ref:`TSFE <t3tsref:data-type-gettext-tsfe>`
+*   TypoScript: TypoScript function :ref:`TSFE <t3tsref:data-type-gettext-tsfe>`
     which can be used to access public properties in TSFE.
-4.  (deprecated since v9.5 and :doc:`removed in 10.0
+*   (deprecated since v9.5 and :doc:`removed in 10.0
     <ext_core:Changelog/10.0/Breaking-88564-PageTSconfigSettingTSFEconstantsRemoved>`)
     Page TSconfig: :typoscript:`TSFE.constants`.

+The TypoScript part is covered in the
+:ref:`TypoScript Reference: TSFE <t3tsref:data-type-gettext-tsfe>`.
-Focusing on the PHP part (as the TypoScript part is covered in the :ref:`TypoScript Reference: TSFE <t3tsref:data-type-gettext-tsfe>` page), this page gives an overview, what can still be used, what is deprecated, removed or discouraged and in which way the TSFE class itself may be interesting to developers.
+In this section we focus on the PHP part and give an overview, in which way the TSFE class can be used.

 Accessing TSFE
 ===============